patrick-hudson/ph-dl-link-generator/README.md

-Two part app.
-Chrome extension adds download button to any video returned by search on PH, and that unique URL is sent to a python app that converts the viewable link into an mp4 stream that is downloaded and saved.
+App that makes it easy to parse download links from PornHub.
+Adds download icon next to each video, which after clicked on (if companion python app is running) gets appended to a text file for importing into jDownloader